OctaneLending/lpconnector/README.md

 # lastpass-ldap-sync
 Python client for syncing LastPass Enterprise with our directory over LDAP

 Before using this client you need to create a .env file that contains the neccesarry credentials for your LDAP server and you LastPass Enterprise account.
-Refer ldap_server.py and lastpass_client.py for the environment variable names expected
+Refer to [ldap_server.py](https://github.com/OctaneLending/lastpass-ldap-sync/blob/master/ldap_server.py) and [lastpass_client.py](https://github.com/OctaneLending/lastpass-ldap-sync/blob/master/lastpass_client.py) for the environment variable names expected

 Don't forget to setup a virtual environment and run `pip install -r requirements` before using the client
 ```